tfkq/Pico-Macropad/ReadMe.md

 <img src="pico-macropad.jpg" alt="pico-macropad" style="zoom: 50%;" />

-A custom macropad built out of a Trellis Keypad, a display, rotary encoders and an Arduino
+A custom macropad built out of a Trellis Keypad, a display, rotary encoders and an Raspberry Pi Pico

 ## Function